nesfit/domainradar-colext/python_pipeline/README.md

 "meta-project".
 This way, you can have a single Poetry virtual environment for the development of the two projects.

 The configuration file `config.example.toml` contains the default configuration for all the pipeline components with descriptions of the available options.
 Copy it to `config.toml` and edit it to suit your needs.
 You can also use the `APP_CONFIG_FILE` environment variable to set an alternative path to the configuration file.

+The `classifier` project requires you to clone the [domainradar-clf](https://github.com/nesfit/domainradar-clf) repository manually into this directory (/python_pipeline).
+Without doing that, poetry will **not resolve dependencies** for the project (and neither for the root meta-project).
+Also, this dependency **does not work on Windows**.
+To work on the other components without having to pull the classifier project, comment `domrad-python-classifier-unit` out from the root `pyproject.toml`.

 To run the components, use the following commands: